 Choose from the following to find a site:

 The Apache and Sitgreaves National Forests have hundreds of miles of trails for hikers.
-From a smooth path through the deep forest to a challenging ascents.
-There are opportunities for most experience levels.
+From a smooth path through the deep forest to a challenging ascent towards a breathtaking summit, there are opportunities for all experience levels.

 Hiking as a means of recreation enjoyment is a modern day development.
 Walking used to be the primary mode of transportation for the majority of people in this country, and trails were designed to get from one place to another.
 These early day trails often went straight uphill because a straight line was the quickest way between two points.